harshagw/viri/README.md

 # Viri

-A scripting language interpreter written in Go.
+A tiny language interpreter written in Go.
 Viri supports variables, expressions, control flow, and more.
+ Check out the [Viri Website](https://harshagw.github.io/viri/) for grammar.
 ## Installation

 ```bash